openziti/ziti-doc/docfx_project/ziti/overview.md

 # Overview

+## Why Ziti?
+Ziti represents the next generation of secure networking for your applications and has arrived with the Ziti platform, created by NetFoundry, Inc !
+The Ziti Controller and the Ziti Edge Router combine to form a secure, Zero Trust entry point into your network or as a secure zero-trust proxy to other hosted services.

 ## Getting started with Ziti

 If you are looking to jump right in feet first you can follow along this with our [up-and-running quickstart guide](quickstart.md).
 The quickstart will leverage [docker](https://docs.docker.com/) and will help you spin up a network in minutes.

 ## Overview of a Ziti Network

 The Ziti Network (Ziti) is composed of the following building
 blocks: Controller, Router, Edge Gateway, Edge Clients.
 These components are used in conjunction to provide secure